-- 143. FDP solution must offer pre-designed, standard reports common to best USDA food distribution practices. - 144.
-APS Solution must offer pre-designed, standard reports common to best food purchasing and distribution practices. - 145.
-Solutions must accommodate the creation and modification of standard reporting templates as defined by MDE. - 146.
-Solutions must accommodate user defined reporting for the purpose of creating custom reports from all data elements for which MDE requires tracking and/or reporting.
+- 127. Solution must offer pre-designed, standard reports common to best USDA food distribution practices. - 128.
+Solution must accommodate the creation and modification of standard reporting templates as defined by MDE. - 129.
+Solution must accommodate user defined reporting for the purpose of creating custom reports from all data elements for which MDE requires tracking and/or reporting. - 130.
+Solution user defined reporting tools must be intuitive and easy for the user to comprehend. - 131.
+Solution must provide the ability to save user-generated reports under user profiles. - 132.
+Solution must allow authorized MDE staff to create their own reports using an interface that does not require specialized knowledge of a third-party tool such as Crystal Reports. - 133.
+Solution must allow MDE staff to create and save customized reports and queries. - 134.
+Solution must provide ad hoc reports of all users with system access, including level of access and the date/time of last access. - 135.
+Solution must be capable of exporting reports into file formats including but not limited to PDF, CSV, MS Excel, and MS Word. - 136.
+Solution must be able to distribute reports through the workflow as email attachments. - 137.
+Solution must provide dashboards that can be configured according to roles and preferences of individual users.

-- 147. For both solutions, user defined reporting tools must be intuitive and easy for the user to comprehend. - 148.
-Solutions must provide the ability to save user-generated reports under user profiles. - 149.
-Solutions must allow authorized MDE staff to create their own reports using an interface that does not require specialized knowledge of a third-party tool such as Crystal Reports. - 150.
-Solutions must allow MDE staff to create and save customized reports and gueries. - 151.
-Solutions must provide ad hoc reports of all users with system access, including level of access and the date/time of last access. - 152.
-Solutions must be capable of exporting reports into file formats including but not limited to PDF, CSV, MS Excel, and MS Word. - 153.
-Solutions must be able to distribute reports through the workflow as email attachments. - 154.
-Solutions must provide dashboards that can be configured according to roles and preferences of individual users. - 155.
-Solutions must provide configurable dashboards on throughput performance measures and system activities such as active users, and active investigations, etc. - 156.
-Solutions must provide configurable dashboards for users to manage open tasks. - 157.
-Solutions must provide dashboard views that provide pertinent information related to workloads and tasks to assist in visualizing and prioritizing work. - 158.
-Solutions must automatically generate reports on a configurable schedule and distribute them to selected users, as determined by MDE. - 159.
-Solutions must provide food status reports as required by MDE.
-Some examples of related data elements to be tracked and reported are item ID number, item description, storage type, gross pounds per case, and entitlement values per pound, case, and truckload. - 160.
-The FDP Solution must provide RA reports as required by MDE.
-Examples of required reporting indicators are items received with case value and net total value, delivery period, bonus/non-bonus, and trade mitigation (TM). - 161.
-The FDP Solution must provide RA reports that indicate values within the group, subgroup (Region), or RA. - 162.
-The FDP Solution must provide Notice of Arrival reports which detail and quantify the orders of each RA for the year, as well as aggerate yearly RA orders.
-RAs must have the ability to review notice of arrival reports for their individual activities. - 163.
-The FDP Solution must provide Notice of Allocation reports which detail and quantify allocations per RA for the year, as well as aggregate yearly RA allocations.
-RAs must have the ability to review notice of allocation reports for their individual activities. - 164.
-The FDP Solution must provide Notice of Cancellation reports which detail and quantify cancelled orders per RA for the year, as well as aggregate yearly RA
+- 138. Solution must provide configurable dashboards on throughput performance measures and system activities such as active users, and active investigations, etc. - 139.
+Solution must provide configurable dashboards for users to manage open tasks. - 140.
+Solution must provide dashboard views that provide pertinent information related to workloads and tasks to assist in visualizing and prioritizing work. - 141.
+Solution must automatically generate reports on a configurable schedule and distribute them to selected users, as determined by MDE. - 142.
+Solution must provide food status reports as required by MDE.
+Some examples of related data elements to be tracked and reported are item ID number, item description, storage type, gross pounds per case, and entitlement values per pound, case, and truckload. - 143.
+Solution must provide RA reports as required by MDE.
+Examples of required reporting indicators are items received with case value and net total value, delivery period, bonus/non-bonus, and trade mitigation (TM). - 144.
+Solution must provide RA reports that indicate values within the group, subgroup (Region), or RA. - 145.
+Solution must provide Notice of Arrival reports which detail and quantify the orders of each RA for the year, as well as aggerate yearly RA orders.
+RAs must have the ability to review notice of arrival reports for their individual activities. - 146.
+Solution must provide Notice of Allocation reports which detail and quantify allocations per RA for the year, as well as aggregate yearly RA allocations.
+RAs must have the ability to review notice of allocation reports for their individual activities. - 147.
+Solution must provide Notice of Cancellation reports which detail and quantify cancelled orders per RA for the year, as well as aggregate yearly RA cancellations.
+RAs must have the ability to review notice of cancellation reports for their individual activities. - 148.
+Solution must provide Processing Reports as required for USDA compliance.
+This requirement includes the ability to enter and track all monthly performance reports (MPR) for each processor and each material number in the processor's inventory.
+Note: The state currently does not send any USDA foods to manufacturers for further processing into end-use products but may decide in the future to do so.
+If this functionality is not integral to the proposed solution, Vendor must include pricing as a separate line item labeled Optional Pricing in RFP No. 4459 Section VIII Cost Information Submission.